ionous/tell/README.md

 It isn't intended to be a subset of yaml, but it tries to be close enough to leverage syntax highlighting in editors, etc.

 Status
 ----

 Version 0.

-The go implementation successfully reads (some?) well-formed documents; it doesn't attempt to write documents.
+The go implementation successfully reads and writes some well-formed documents.

 ### Missing features

 * heredocs are defined but not yet supported.
 * arrays would be nice, but aren't implemented.
 * error reporting needs improvement.
-* no serialization of go maps and slices to tell.
+* no serialization of structs ( only maps, slices, and primitives. )

 see also the [issues page](https://github.com/ionous/tell/issues).